So you want a Mourning Gecko as pet?

 They arrived in Hawaii before Europeans, either by stowing away with early Polynesians, or perhaps by rafting across the Pacific Ocean.
 Tests have shown that Mourning Gecko eggs are saltwater tolerant, making it likely that these geckos, or their eggs, could drift long distances across the ocean on uprooted trees or mats of vegetation washed out to sea by storms and floods.

-Before You Buy A Mourning Gecko As A Pet
+Before You Buy - Mourning Gecko Care

 Before you get a Mourning Gecko for a pet, you need to consider a few things.